Northern Ireland electricity and gas

 Click Energy doesn’t feature in our results table this year because we didn’t receive enough responses from its customers to give it a score.

 Launched in 2015, Click Energy claims to be Northern Ireland’s friendliest and most transparent electricity company, and provide low cost electricity.

 It’s the smallest electricity supplier, with around 4% (or 30,000) of customers.
 Most pay via keypad (prepayment) meter, though you can pay by monthly direct debit, too.

 Along with the typical tariffs most suppliers offer, Click Energy has a rural saver tariff that is said to be designed for the Northern Ireland farmer.

 Keypad customers can top up as little as £5.
 Pay-monthly customers can choose to pay a fixed monthly direct debit or a direct debit that varies, depending on use.

-It also offers Clickbacks loyalty scheme which gives customers discounts from brands and retailers.
+It also offers a Clickbacks loyalty scheme, which gives customers discounts from brands and retailers.
 It’s only for Click Energy customers, so you will lose your discounts if you switch supplier.